 But I guess Google is not, at least not yet.
 Google has already denied Huawei’s contribution to bringing One-Handed Mode to all Android devices.
 But that doesn’t stop us right and especially not the guys over at XDA.
 Those geniuses tend to work around anything, and this time, we are actually talking about the XDA team itself.
 Earlier yesterday, they have released an app that will help you get One-Handed Mode on your Android device right away.

 XDA-Developers came up with the app in light of the new phones that are becoming taller.
 The taller phones are quite hard to operate with one hand and sometimes require you to overstretch over fingers to reach the status bar or top menu of an app.
 Unfortunately, not every app works with OHM, and that’s not something the app developers can control.
 Apart from this, it could be a very useful feature for those using taller or large-screen devices.

 The app is operational on any Android device, rooted or non-rooted.
 However, setting it up on non-rooted devices requires access to a PC and ADB.
-This is because the app requires a special permission (WRITE_SECURE_SETTINGS) that is normally given to system apps.
+This is because the app requires special permission (WRITE_SECURE_SETTINGS) that is normally given to system apps.
 If your phone is rooted, it is much simpler and can be set up directly from the device itself.